 A registered patent agent represents inventors and prosecutes patents in the U.S. Patent and Trademark Office.
 Within the USPTO, a registered patent agent can provide you the same services as a patent attorney or patent lawyer, but typically at much more affordable costs.
 A patent agent is not an attorney and does not represent clients in courts.

-What are Possible Benefits of Patenting My Invention?
+What are Some Possible Benefits of Patenting My Invention?

 How Do I Patent An Invention – Patent an Idea?

-To receive a patent in the U.S., you must first file a non-provisional patent application in the USPTO.
+To receive a patent on your invention in the US, you must first file a non-provisional patent application in the USPTO.
 Your nonprovisional patent application must include, among other things, drawings and detailed descriptions of your invention, and at least one or more patent claims which define the legal scope of your patent.

 Provisional Patent Application Prior to a Utility Patent Application

 If you require patent pending status as quickly and as inexpensively as possible, you may optionally file a provisional patent application in the USPTO, prior to filing a US nonprovisional utility patent application.
-The provisional patent application may be filed up to one year prior to filing a non-provisional utility patent application.
+The provisional patent application is easier to prepare than a nonprovisional utility patent application, and it may be filed up to one year prior to filing a non-provisional utility patent application.

 An inventor may not obtain a US provisional patent on an invention or idea, nor may he/she perform a US provisional patent search, nor may he/she perform a US provisional patent application search.

 A provisional application is somewhat simpler and more informal than a non-provisional application.
-However to obtain a patent a non-provisional application must be filed within one year of filing the provisional application.
+It allows the inventor to obtain a “filing date” for patenting his/her invention.
+However, to be granted a patent based on the filing date of the provisional application, a non-provisional application must be filed within one year of filing the provisional application.

 Obtaining Patent Pending Status for Your Invention